aureliano/caravela/README.md

 5. Please run:
  - `make test`
  - `make code-lint`
+ - `make integration-test`

 The `make test` command will run tests inside your code.
 This will help you spot places where code might be faulty before committing.

+The `make integration-test` command will run integration tests to verify that the exported code that is called by clients works.

 And the `make code-lint` command will check linting and styling over your code, keeping the project consistent formatting-wise.